Aerodynamics of Nasal Breathing

 Statistical Shape Model of Healthy Nasal Cavities — Mean Geometry

-Impairments of nasal breathing belong to the central issues in Oto-Rhino-Laryngology.
-Due to the complex anatomy and physiology of the nose there are several open questions regarding the intranasal airstream and the involved mass and heat transfer.
+Disorders of nasal breathing are a central concern in otorhinolaryngology.
+Due to the complex anatomy and physiology of the nose, many questions remain unresolved regarding intranasal airflow and the associated processes of mass and heat transfer.

 Curriculum Vitae

 Dr. med.
-Thomas Hildebrandt is member of the German Society of Oto-Rhino-Laryngology, the Union of Zurich’s ENT Specialists and the European Rinologic Society.
+Thomas Hildebrandt is member of the German Society of Oto-Rhino-Laryngology and the Union of Zurich’s ENT Specialists.

 Services